RohanVashisht1234/litexlcdn/README.md

-# CDN for managing litexl files to be used only by me
+# CDN for managing litexl files all at one place

 ## I claim no ownership of the source code of the files/folders present inside the folders colors and plugins